-Scoping is the first phase of the formal environmental impact assessment (EIA) process in NSW.
-Scoping identifies the matters and impacts that are likely to be relevant to the project and identifies the required level of assessment for each environmental and social issue to be addressed in the Environmental Impact Statement (EIS).
+Scoping is the first phase of the formal environmental impact assessment process in NSW.
+Scoping identifies the matters and impacts that are likely to be relevant to the project and the required level of assessment for each environmental and social issue to be addressed in the Environmental Impact Statement (EIS).

 The scoping phase includes the Secretary’s Environmental Assessment Requirements (SEARs) being issued by the Department of Planning, Industry and Environment (DPIE).
 The SEARs provide clear direction on what needs to be assessed in the EIS, how it should be assessed and to what level of detail.

-If you would like to speak with a member of the Umwelt Social Team please contact https://www.umwelt.com.au/social-community/ or complete the survey online here https://ccopsia.questionpro.com.
+If you would like to speak with a member of the Umwelt Social Team at about the SIA process please contact email@example.com.
 Participation is completely voluntary, and you may remain anonymous if you choose.
 All information you provide is confidential and will remain so in analysis and reporting.

 The EIS phase involves the formal assessment of the matters and impacts identified during the Scoping Phase.
-The EIS is a document which aims to provide both technical analysis to allow a detailed understanding of impacts and mitigation measures by those with an interest, responsibility or expertise in specific matters.
+The EIS is quite a technical document which aims to provide a technical analysis and a detailed understanding of impacts and mitigation measures by those with an interest, responsibility or expertise in specific matters.

 The EIS is required to demonstrate how any impacts associated with the CCOP have been minimised, mitigated and/or offset, along with a discussion on alternatives considered in planning the development.
 The EIS must provide clear justification that the CCOP is in the public interest and the effects of any residual impacts are outweighed by the benefits of the development.